 Ideal Home's rating: 4 out of 5 stars

-6. Lightwave RF Generation 2 – Best for upgrading your existing lights
+6. Lightwave RF Generation 2

 The latest generation of LED bulbs will last for years, so if you've recently invested in them, I can't recommend you chuck them just to upgrade to 'smart' control.
 But I will happily point you towards Lightwave, who sell designer app-controlled smart dimmer switches (and plugs, but I'm not reviewing these here) that can instantly upgrade your non-smart LEDs.